CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

-In this architecture, AWS CloudTrail and Amazon S3 Bucket logging are enabled, which provides the audit trail capability for the organization to monitor the use of AWS Identity and Access Management (IAM) accounts.
+In this architecture, AWS CloudTrail and Amazon S3 Bucket logging are enabled, which provide the audit trail capability for the organization to monitor the use of AWS Identity and Access Management (IAM) accounts.
 An Amazon S3 bucket centrally contains the CloudTrail audit logs.
-Amazon CloudWatch Alarm is configured to send an alert when an API call is made to create, update or delete a Network ACL/Security Group, when Root user activity detected, when multiple API actions or login attempts fail, when IAM Configuration changes are detected, when new IAM access key was created and when changes to the CloudTrail log configuration is detected
+Amazon CloudWatch Alarm is configured to send an alert when any of the following happen:
+  - an API call is made to create, update, or delete a Network ACL/Security Group
+  - Root user activity is detected
+  - multiple API actions or login attempts fail
+  - IAM Configuration changes are detected
+  - new IAM access key was created
+  - changes to the CloudTrail log configuration are detected

 ##### CivicActions